%20(2220%20x%201920%20px).png)

 4

-We thoroughly test the new or upgraded electric panel, coordinate with the Electrical Safety Authority for final inspection and approval, and provide education on your main electrical service panel.
-Guaranteeing optimal performance and safety in your home.
+We thoroughly test the new or upgraded electric panel, ensure circuit is verified, every connection confirmed secure, and the entire system checked against code requirements after we coordinate with the Electrical Safety Authority for final inspection and approval.
+You receive all necessary documentation for warranty and insurance purposes, including ESA inspection certificates.
+Lastly, we provide education on your main electrical service panel.

 Understanding Electrical Panel Amperage